-Tegus are known egg-eaters and have consumed alligator eggs, gopher tortoise hatchlings and may pose significant risk to ground nesting birds, sea turtles or endangered American crocodiles.
-Tegus can grow over four feet, lay an average of 29 eggs per year and can burrow underground to avoid freezing temperatures.
+Report observations of invasive wildlife to the Exotic Species Hotline (888-IVEGOT1), www.lvegot1.org or using the IveGot1 smart Tegus are known egg-eaters and have consurtable alligator eggs, gopher tortoise hatchlings and a pose significant risk to ground nesting birds, sturtles or endangered American crocodiles.
+Te can grow over four feet, lay an average of 2 eggs per year and can burrow underground avoid freezing temperatures.